Trusted by Brisbane Patients Since 1979

 Allergy testing in Australia can be done through your GP, specialist or private provider depending on your symptoms and the type of test you need.
 From skin prick tests to IgE and IgG blood tests, there are several ways to identify allergic or intolerant responses to foods, environmental triggers, or chemical substances.
 At Brisbane Livewell Clinic, we guide patients through the process of choosing the most accurate and relevant allergy test for their situation, helping to reduce symptoms like rashes, bloating, brain fog, sinus issues or fatigue.

 Woman and her dog are watching the sunset.
 How to Get an Allergy Test in Australia.
+Mindset Therapy.
 Brisbane Livewell Clinic

 Key Takeaways